n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 }
 ```

+(depending on the value, the button will be rendered in specific color palette)

-We want to import lists like this one and use them in our applications.
-So this becomes not just a type definitions
+So this project becomes not just a type definitions for the UI library, but a real package!
+And this is interesting -
-library, but a real package!
-And this is interesting - how can we combine the best of two worlds?
-Let's write down
-what we want to have in the end:
+how can we combine the best of two worlds?
+Let's write down what we want to achieve in the end:

+1. We want the global variable `ui` to be accessible without having to import anything.
-1. We want our UI components definitions to be available without having to import anything.
+2. We want our UI components definitions to be available without having to import anything.
-2. We want to use predefined constants and lists for UI components by importing them from our types package.
+3. We want to use predefined constants and objects for UI components by importing them from our types package.
 There
    should not be any conflict to assign some type from the library in this case as well.

 Sounds like a small deal, right?
 Let's write `.d.ts` file with definitions and...
 Oh, wait, you can't put real code
 (constants, enumerable lists, and other stuff) in the `.d.ts` file!
 Sounds reasonable.
 Let's create a regular `.ts`
 file and put all these enums there.
 Then we... well, how can we apply globals in `.ts` file?!
 Meh...

-We did not find an example on how to do that, really.
+We **did not find** an example on how to do that, really.
 StackOverflow is flooded by the `.d.ts vs .ts` concept war.
 We
 had nothing but digging into Typescript documentation and finally got the code that meets our requirements.

+### Start From The Scratch

 First things first.
 We write interfaces and enums as usual.
 I am going to provide code examples in a simplified matter,
 so we would focus on the approach, not the particular code features.
 Imagine we have a notification dialog, so we